 The light tan color of the interior lightens the appearance of the seedjar and highlights the external design.
 Only when the pot is seen directly from above is a painted black image of Kokopelli seen on the interior, an added bonus like an after-dinner mint.

 Born in 1951 to the Reed Clan at Hotevilla (Third Mesa), Preston received an Associate’s degree from the Institute of American Indian Arts (IAIA) in Santa Fe where he studied pottery with Otellie Loloma, among others.
 Later, he received a Bachelors in Fine Arts from Colorado State University.
 This formal training in the arts is probably what distinguishes his precise style from the more casual, folk art tradition of others who have made impressed pottery.
 Pot 2019-14 is an early pot by Preston and may have been made while he was a student.
+In an email to me on 8-17-20, Preston wrote of this pot: “I remember the pot that you have, it was made in the late 70’s/early 80’s, can’t remember the exact timeline.”
+Later, in a phone conversation, he noted that he was a student at IAIA when he made this pot.
 He returned to IAIA for six years as an instructor and now lives in Santa Clara Pueblo.
 Most of his recent work uses micaceous clay gathered near Santa Clara, is kiln- fired, and includes precisely-cast silver medallions, giving his pottery a unique look.
 He has won numerous awards for pottery, including “Best of Show” at the Heard Indian Market.